isamu-isozaki/teamai_test/marketing/product-marketing/demo/cicd-deep/index.html.md

 Here you can see a wide variety of metrics, ranging from the number of jobs in each state to how many parallel jobs a given runner is executing.
 All of these metrics are available not just on SaaS, but also self-managed as well.

-## Analytics (Charts, Static Analysis, Code Coverage, Cycle Analytics, APM)
+## Analytics (Charts, Static Analysis, Code Coverage, Cycle Analytics, APM/index.html.md)

 GitLab also provides methods to understand the health of the CI pipelines for a particular job as well.
 We have a dedicated analytics page we call Charts, which shows additional information for each project.